neboat/opencilk-ppopp-23-ae/README.md

   programs, you will need to modify `cilk5/Makefile` appropriately to compile the program, using the standard variables `$(CC)` `$(CXX)`, `$(CFLAGS)` and `$(LDFLAGS)` to compile and link the program.)
 Then, modify the `all_cilk5_progs` list at the start of `run_tests.py` to include the name of the new program.
 Note that `run_tests.py` --- specifically, the `parse_cilk5_output` function
-  --- expects to the program to report its running time as floating-point number alone on a line printed to to stdout.
+  --- expects to the program to report its running time as floating-point number alone on a line printed to stdout.

 ## Build warnings that are safe to ignore